baiway/monzo-personal-finance-dashboard/README.md

   .venv\Scripts\Activate.ps1
 ```

-5. Optional: if using features on a particular branch, checkout that branch:
+**5. Optional:** if using features on a particular branch, checkout that branch:
 ```
   git checkout <branch_name>
 ```